-The Company prepares tally sheets for all of its executive officers as a reference point for the Committee when making pay decisions.
-Along with market data, the Committee determines whether executive compensation decisions are appropriate based on the information contained in the tally sheets, which summarize current actual and target compensation, equity holdings (stock options, restricted stock, restricted stock units and performance-based restricted stock awards), retirement and deferred compensation values, and potential payouts upon termination of employment.
+The Company prepares tally sheets for all of its executive officers as a reference point for the Committee when making compensation decisions.
+Along with market data, the Committee determines whether executive compensation decisions are appropriate based on the information contained in the tally sheets, which summarize current actual and target compensation, equity holdings, retirement and deferred compensation values, and potential payouts upon termination of employment.
 This is done in part to effectively analyze the compensation each executive officer has accumulated to date and to fully understand the amount the executive officer could accumulate in the future.

-The following summarizes the results of the Committee's external benchmarking with respect to total direct compensation (comprised of base salary, cash incentive plan and equity long-term incentive compensation) and actions taken during 2015 which appropriately position compensation of our Named Executive Officers to respective market median target levels:
+The following summarizes the results of the Committee's external benchmarking with respect to total direct compensation (comprised of base salary, annual cash incentive plan and equity long-term incentive compensation).
+Due to certain limitations in our merger agreement with Aetna that operated to limit our ability to alter our compensation programs, the Committee decided not to make material adjustments to the target compensation of our Named Executive Officers, despite those target compensation levels falling short of market median target levels:

-2015 Total Direct Compensation
+2016 Target Total Direct Compensation